-As far as VAT is concerned, neither of these is regarded as an intra-Community acquisition or supply.
-No amount is shown in VAT declaration neither in the recapitulative declaration regarding dispatches/arrivals of intra-Community goods (form 390 - VIES).
-Therefore, for VAT purposes, processing is regarded as a service to be shown in other boxes than used for the completion of the intra-community arrivals and dispatches of goods in the VAT return and in the recapitulative declaration regarding dispatches/arrivals of intra-Community goods (form 390 - VIES).
+As far as VAT is concerned, neither of these is regarded as an Intra-EU deliveries or aquisitions.
+No amount is shown in VAT declaration or in the recapitulative declaration regarding Intra-EU deliveries and aquisitions of goods (form 390 - VIES).
+Therefore, for VAT purposes, processing is regarded as a service to be shown in other boxes than used for the completion of the Intra-EU deliveries and aquisitions of goods in the VAT return and in the recapitulative declaration (form 390 - VIES).